 Here are some of the products I use to make and store my macarons, that I recommend.
-All of the following are affiliate links.

 This is the air-tight container I use to store my macarons in the fridge and in the freezer.
 They are really great for freezing macarons.

 These are the piping bags I have been using for the past few months, and haven’t had one rip on me!
 They are just enough sturdy!

 I hope you enjoyed today’s recipe!
 Thank you for reading my blog!
 I have a lot of resources that can help you learn how to make macarons, lots of tips on my blog posts and videos on my youtube channel.
 And you can always dm me on instagram I always try to get to any questions you may have asap!
 If you are asking a troubleshooting questions it helps to have a picture so I can try to identify what the problem might have been.

 Have a lovely day!